MHaggis/tomcat-jmxproxy-rce-exp/README.md

 The `JMXProxyServlet` in `Tomcat` provides JMX monitoring related functions.
 However, basic authentication is required to access it, so it is difficult to exploit it in general.

-Vulnerability are difficult to exploit directly and require high preconditions, but the third-party JMX management platform can bypass basic authentication, then RCE easily.
+Vulnerability is difficult to exploit directly and require high preconditions, but the third-party JMX management platform can bypass basic authentication, then RCE easily.

+(If the JMX management platform can be accessed anonymously or has an unauthorized access vulnerability, it can be bypassed)

 Affected:
 - Apache Tomcat All Versions